 My life looks good on paper, so why am I unhappy?

-Do you feel you have everything that anyone could want, a house, a car, a partner, a well-paid job and holidays but yet you feel deeply unhappy and unfulfilled by your life?
+Do you feel you have everything that anyone could want - a house, a car, a partner, a well-paid job, exotic holidays - but yet you feel deeply unhappy and unfulfilled by your life?

 When this is the case perhaps it’s likely you are living the life you feel you ‘should’ rather than the life you wanted.
 This causes an internal conflict, which can show up as anxiety, depression or panic attacks as well a general feeling of unease and unhappiness.